brenjerman91/brenjerman91.github.io/README.md

 Project 1
 Description: Explore the uses of terminal when creating folders.
 Then create code that outputs a string of random letters with a length between 5 and 25

+lab 1
+Description: Set up technology and create a node that carries out square roots and squares numbers

 links:

     Project 1: